domu904/GameOfLifeElixir/README.md

-Creating the game of life simulation using Elixir
+#The Game of life simulation using Elixir

-Testing out the framework and Elixir approach to functional development
+Elixir approach to functional development.
+To run make sure to install Elixir and Erlang.
+To start the program run by:

+    $ elixir main.ex